Buzzing for Bees: An Interview with the Honey Sommelier

 MM: Gosh, like most people I had no relationship to the natural world and where our food comes from.
 The fact that honeybees pollinate 80% or more of our food was mind blowing and to think I lived much of my life being terrified of bees.
 Honestly, without honeybees we would have to cancel some of our most beloved holidays.
 What would Thanksgiving be without pumpkin and pecan pie?
 Cranberry sauce?
 Brussels sprouts or green beans?
 Imagine no pumpkins or gourds at Halloween?
 No chocolate bunnies at Easter, no morning coffee or orange juice.
 No cotton blue jeans?
 Honeybees pollinate all these and make our lives so much better.
 Fascinating stuff!

-FV: Is there any research happening in the bee world that is exciting you currently?
+FV: Is there any research happening in the bee world that is particularly exciting?

 MM: There is always on going research regarding honeybees around the world.
 Most of it revolves around honey bee health and nutrition.
 Since honeybees are considered agricultural livestock - similar to cow and chickens because they produce out food, they are susceptible to pest and diseases.
 You can be sure honeybees are well researched and we are always learning from them.